Metal clay: Precious Metal Clay (aka PMC)

+Mitsubishi discontinued all PMC production in 2023.

-Art Clay Silver (ACS)
+Art Clay Silver (aka ACS)

 ACS was developed by AIDA Chemical Industries, also a Japanese company.
-ACS followed PMC Standard with their Art Clay Original clay (more like PMC+ than PMC Standard), which allows the user to fire with a handheld torch or on a gas hob.
+ACS followed PMC Standard with their Art Clay Original clay which also allows the user to fire with a handheld torch or on a gas hob.
 Owing to subtle differences in the binder and suggested firing times, this clay shrinks less than the PMC versions, approximately 8–10%.

 Further developments introduced the Art Clay Slow Dry, a clay with a longer working time.
 Art Clay 650 and Art Clay 650 Slow Dry soon followed; both clays can be fired at 650 °C, allowing the user to combine the clay with glass and sterling silver, which are affected negatively by the higher temperatures needed to fire the first generation clays.
 AIDA also manufacturers Oil Paste, a product used only on fired metal clay or milled fine silver, and Overlay Paste, which is designed for drawing designs on glass and porcelain.

 In 2006 AIDA introduced the Art Clay Gold Paste, a more economical way to work with gold.
 The paste is painted onto the fired silver clay, then refired in a kiln, or with a torch or gas stove.
 When fired, it bonds with the silver, giving a 22-carat gold accent.
 The same year also saw Art Clay Slow Tarnish introduced, a clay that tarnishes less rapidly than the other metal clays.